antonsn/remote-fish-feeder/README.md

 Be willing to play with raspberry pi CMD and do some very simple soldering.

+### Advantages
+- It is simple
+- No need to do 3d printing
+- It is cheap, especially if you have spare old raspbery with some old webcam

 ### Hardware
 - Raspbery Pi (I used model B+)
 - Juwel Automatic Feeder (just a simplest feeder with buttons around 15 Euro)